 - Have a goal of completion of a certificate or degree program, or transfer to a four-year college or university.

 - Take at least 12 units or maintain an alternate full-time equivalent status during all terms in which the scholarship is active.

 - Make progress toward goal as indicated by having completed approximately half of the credits required for the program and have a realistic plan to finish the remainder in under 2 academic years.

-In addition, if pursuing a degree or transfer, applicants must also meet two of these three criteria:
+In addition, students pursuing a degree or transfer must also meet two of these three criteria:

 - Have completed a transfer level English course